MrJoy/UnityGUIExtensions.Examples/README.md

 * Unity 2.6.0.
 This is unlikely to work with Unity/iPhone, without at least considerable modification.

-* [If cloning project from GitHub]  git.
-The UnityGUIExtensions library is included via git submodule.
+* Git [ONLY if cloning from GitHUb].
+The UnityGUIExtensions library is included via Git submodule.
 This is NOT needed if you get a .unitypackage of this project.

 ## Install ##################################################################

-Check this project out, and go.
+If you're downloading a .unitypackage, just install it into a project and go.

+If you're grabbing this project from git, you'll need to set up submodules first.
+From the project directory, in terminal, type:

+    git submodule init
+    git submodule update

+Voila!
+Done!

 ## Source ###################################################################